How Much Do Illinois Movers Cost?

 The cheapest way to move within Illinois is by using a DIY option.
 For some people in Illinois, it’s cheaper to rent a moving truck, but for others, it makes more sense to hire a professional moving company.

-To help you decide, use our moving cost calculator to get free personalized, instant quotes and quickly compare the cost of truck rentals and professional moving companies.
+To help you decide, use our free moving cost calculator to get free personalized, instant quotes and quickly compare the cost of truck rentals and professional moving companies.

 Helpful Illinois resources